batrick/ceph-linode/README.md

 > on the ansible linode otherwise ansible will not be able to communicate with
 > the ceph cluster.

-> :fire: **Note** :fire: Linode recently updated their GUI for viewing Linodes and the associated API. `ceph-linode` has not yet been updated to this new API.
-Always view your Linodes using [the old gateway](https://manager.linode.com/).

 * Setup a Linode account and [get an API key](https://www.linode.com/docs/platform/api/api-key).

   Put the key in `~/.linode.key`: